 Grout that gets on the exposed side of the frame should be removed immediately.
 Consider adding a warning regarding the type of cleaner to use when removing the grout.

 Grout should never be pumped.

 Never used in standard drywall openings.
-(There are some exceptions for higher STC openings, see SDI 127I – Grouting Frames in Drywall.)
+There are some exceptions for higher STC openings, see SDI 127-I for Grouting Frames in Drywall.